-CEs or sites must ensure that each enrolled participant receives the CACFP Meal Benefit Income Eligibility Form Letter to Households (Adult Day Care), and the Income Eligibility Guidelines for Determining Free and Reduced-Price Benefits (H1625-A).
+CEs or sites must ensure that the parents of each enrolled child receive the CACFP Meal Benefit Income Eligibility Form Letter to Households (Child Care Centers), and The Income Eligibility Guidelines for Determining Free and Reduced-Price Benefits (H1625-A).

-The letter to households explains the purpose of the CACFP Meal Benefit Income Eligibility Form, provides general information about the Program, and notifies participants that households with incomes at or below the levels listed on the Income Eligibility Guidelines for Determining Free and Reduced-Price Benefits (H1625-A) are eligible for CACFP benefits.
+The letter to households explains the purpose of the CACFP Meal Benefit Income Eligibility Form (Child Care), provides general information about the Program, and notifies parents that households with incomes at or below the levels listed on The Income Eligibility Guidelines for Determining Free and Reduced-Price Benefits (H1625-A) are eligible for CACFP benefits.
+The letter to households also informs parents that children participating in a Head Start Program, Early Head Start Program, or Even Start Program may be eligible for CACFP benefits.